gvwilson/thirdbit/src/fiction/santas/index.md

-he knew *why* he was going there and had companions to go there with, even if Captain Abacus looked less gruntled than ever and some of the pirates kept looking at him as they marched through the snow as though he was an unwanted present fit only to be put in a closet until enough time had passed that he could be thrown out or thrifted.
+he knew *why* he was going there and had companions to go there with, even if Captain Abacus looked less gruntled than ever and some of the pirates kept looking at him as though he was an unwanted present fit only to be put in a closet until enough time had passed that he could be thrown out or thrifted.